gantonious/CMPUT404-assignment-css-hell/README.md

 Modifications
 =============

-For each gutenberg story, the style tag in the header of the page was removed so I could include my own custom styles.
+For each gutenberg story, the style tag in the header of the page was removed and replaced by a link to my own CSS sheet so I could use my own custom styles.

 Resources Used
 ==============